 At the time of writing, IBM has more than $200 million and some thousand employees committed to blockchain-powered projects.
 Transparency and traceability are the company's guide words for all of those at work in the supply chain, especially its collaboration with shipping giant Maersk, the world's biggest container ship operator.

 The duo recently tested a pilot program that utilizes the unique strengths of blockchain technology.
 Their system created a shared digital record that served as a single online location for the various documents referring to a shipment. (i.e. every step along the way is recorded in the blockchain).
-This video explains the project in terms of the current system and how blockchain technology can help.

 With fraudulent cargo pickups on the rise, the FBI estimates that up to $30 billion worth of product is lost due to theft in transit.
 That includes unreported incidents, which according to Freightwatch International are often not logged due to the fear of rising insurance rates and negative publicity.